Quick Answer

 Outdoor codes need protection.
 Indoor codes benefit from stable environments.

-Emily, who runs a yoga studio, mounts QR codes for class schedules behind the front desk rather than on the door, reducing sun exposure and wear.
+A yoga studio might mount its class-schedule QR code behind the front desk rather than on the door, reducing sun exposure and wear.

 Content Planning for “Forever” QR Codes